eliminaterabies/top/notes.md

 After that: combine and build on code in links and egfR0 to make that public data.

+NOTE: There was some fairly weird undocumented branching going on in R0paper.
+Merged now, what does that even mean?

 2024 Aug 30 (Fri)
 =================